 VIDEO TUTORIAL: How to compress / reduce the size of an industrial 3D CAD model with MeshLab and Blender?

-We previously published tutorial on reducing 3D model sizes with Blender, an effective method for most 3D models, including animated ones.
-For high-definition static CAD models, we offer an alternative approach to achieve optimal results for your final AR render.
+We previously published a tutorial on reducing the file size of 3D models with Blender, which is an effective method for most 3D models, including animated ones.
+However, for high-definition static CAD models, we offer an alternative approach to achieve optimal results for your final AR render.

 Our method supports various 3D CAD file formats, including STL, OBJ, STP, IGS, OFF, GLTF, GLB, WRL, BREP, XBF, PLY, MSH, PNG, LOG, ES, 3DS, QOBJ, PTX, VMI, PTS, APTS, XYZ, PDB, TRI, ASC, TXT, X3D, X3DV, FBX, BRE, DAE, and E57.